UniFi Cloud Gateway Ultra Review: Best Value for Gigabit UniFi Networks (2026)

 PPPoE Connection Overhead

-PPPoE fiber users should expect throughput to land 5–15% below the 1 Gbps ceiling due to encapsulation overhead on ARM-based gateways.
-Community testing shows most gigabit PPPoE connections achieving 850–950 Mbps downstream, with some configurations dropping toward 800 Mbps.
+PPPoE fiber users should expect throughput to land 5–15% below the 1 Gbps IDS/IPS rating due to encapsulation overhead on ARM-based gateways.
+Community reports commonly place gigabit PPPoE results in the 850–950 Mbps range, but results vary by firmware, ISP, and traffic rules.

 Earlier UCG-Ultra firmware (pre-2024) had more severe PPPoE throughput problems — in some cases dropping below 700 Mbps.
-These encapsulation issues were resolved across the UniFi OS 4.x firmware cycle, and current firmware (UniFi OS 5.x, as of May 2026) sustains PPPoE speeds in the 900+ Mbps range under normal conditions.
+Ubiquiti addressed many of these encapsulation issues across the UniFi OS 4.x firmware cycle, but community reports as of mid-2026 indicate that PPPoE performance remains configuration-dependent.
+Results vary by firmware version, ISP, traffic rules, and specific PPPoE settings — some users report 900+ Mbps, while others still experience lower throughput.
 If your ISP (CenturyLink/Lumen, some AT&T fiber plans, many European providers) requires PPPoE and your plan is at or near 1 Gbps, the Cloud Gateway Max provides substantially more headroom at 2.3 Gbps IDS/IPS.

 Multi-WAN Failover and Load Balancing

 The UCG-Ultra supports multi-WAN by reassigning LAN Port 4 as a secondary WAN.
-Configure automatic failover or active load balancing across two ISP connections — a feature typically reserved for gateways costing $300+.
+Configure automatic failover or active load balancing across two ISP connections — a practical feature that is still uncommon in basic consumer routers and useful at this price point.

 - Failover: Primary ISP drops, traffic shifts to backup (5G modem, Starlink, second cable line) within seconds.